Gameide/cyberleek-watcher/README.md

 * **Live Poll Dashboard:** Displays live voting tallies and dynamically edits the Telegram message as new votes arrive.
 * **Built-in Terminal Dashboard:** Color-coded CLI interface displaying real-time uptime, scan count, RPC status, and activity logs.
 * **Update Notification System:** Checks GitHub periodically for new script versions and alerts the user when an update is available.
+* **Local Alerts:** Automatically opens new leaks in your default web browser and plays system audio alerts.
+(Settings file)
+* **Plug & Play:** Automatically installs required dependencies on the first run.

 ---